 Dr. Gillis purchased a home located at 66 Main Street East in Ridgetown in 1912.
 His office was located on the east side of the residence.
 Dr. Gillis appears in the 1913 Bell Telephone Directory.
 His office was located on Main Street and his telephone number was 11.

 Dr. and Mrs. Gillis had 3 children; Donna Jean Gillis, Katherine Maxine Gillis and Margery Isabel Gillis.

-Mrs. Gillis died on the 18th of April, 1948.
-She was buried at Greenwood Cemetery in Ridgetown.
+Mrs. Gillis died at her residence in Ridgetown on the 18th of April, 1948.
+She was buried at Greenwood Cemetery (in Ridgetown).

 Dr. Gillis married Sarah Estelle Liberty.
 She was born on the 12th of June, 1892 in Ottawa, Ontario.
 Mrs. Gillis was the youngest of 4 children born to Frank Liberty and the former Sarah Margaret Kimball.
-Her siblings were; Charles, Annie and Florence.
+Her siblings were; Charles Hilton Liberty, Annie Irene Liberty and Florence Elvira Liberty.
 According to the 1891 census, her father was a hackman.
 He died when she was a little girl leaving her mother to support them as a charwoman.
 In 1935 Mrs. Gillis was residing at 325 Victoria Ave in Chatham and she was a registered nurse.

 * His daughter Margery Isabel Gillis became a nurse and married Dr. John P. Wells of Chapleau, Ontario in 1933.

 The photo below is of the home that Dr. Gillis purchased in 1912.